What is Costume Design?

 Background Actors and costume design

-Costume designers oversee all wardrobe for a production, including for Background Actors.
-When you’re booked by Central Casting, your Details Blog will often include detailed wardrobe notes.
+When you’re booked by Central Casting, your details message will often include detailed wardrobe notes.
 These notes are given with the production’s overall costume design in mind, which is why it’s important to read your details carefully and follow the instructions given.

 For example, if you’re booked as a high school teacher, each project is going to have a different idea of what that looks like based on time period, location, color palette, what principal actors are wearing, etc. So just because an outfit worked for Never Have I Ever, doesn’t mean that same outfit will work for Euphoria.
 You are a big part of helping these scenes come to life, please pay close attention to the wardrobe notes you’re given to help costume designers realize their vision.